The Manger Angels

 I stayed in that moment with my “Manger Angels” until the group was called back inside.
 I did not want to leave.

-I had no idea at that time that the place in the barn where I was sitting with Gulliver and the Manger Angels was very close to the site of a horrible fire that had taken place almost that very day of the year several years before.
-The Manger Angels had witnessed not only the barn burning to the ground, but also the loss of many of their animal friends as there was a big snow storm that Halloween night and the fire trucks could not get to them.
+I had no idea at that time, that the place in the barn where I was sitting with Gulliver and the Manger Angels was very close to the site of a horrible fire that had taken place almost to that very day of the year, several years before.
+The Manger Angels had witnessed not only the barn burning to the ground, but also the loss of many of their animal friends.
+There was a big snow storm that Halloween night and the fire trucks could not get to them.
 ANGELS!

 At the time I did not know what kind of impact my experience with the Manger Angels would have on me, but it was life changing.
 That moment in time was a fork in the road on my path of life that has taken me to the present moment and will stay with me for the rest of my life.
 I often return to that moment where I am surrounded by Gulliver, Simon and the Manger Angels.
 I sit with them in the silence and live the experience once again.
 The feeling of peace and unconditional love between all species.
 The deepest soul connecting silent communication of simply BEING with yourself or others in a moment where time stands still.